TheRyuu/ffdshow/readme.txt

-1. About ffdshow video decoder
+1. About ffdshow

-    ffdshow is an open source directShow filter and VFW codec mainly used for the fast and high-quality decoding of video in the MPEG-4 ASP (e.g. encoded with DivX, Xvid or FFmpeg MPEG-4) and AVC (H.264) formats, but supporting numerous other video and audio formats as well.
+    ffdshow is an open source directShow filter and VFW codec that can be used for the fast and high-quality decoding of a large number of audio and video formats.

-    ffdshow can be configured to display subtitles, to enable or disable various built-in codecs, to grab screenshots, to enable keyboard control, and to enhance movies with increased resolution, sharpness, and many other post-processing filters.Some of the postprocessing is borrowed from the MPlayer project and AviSynth filters.
+    ffdshow has a large number of postprocessing filters that can optionally be enabled to enhance audio and video output.
+Examples of these filters are deblocking, resizing, aspect ratio correction, sharpness, subtitle display, deinterlacing, cropping, and color correction.

 2. Features

-   - fast video decompression using optimized MMX, SSE and 3DNow! code
+   - Fast video decompression using optimized MMX, SSE, SSE2, SSSE3, and 3DNow!
-   - support for different codecs: Xvid and all DIVX versions
+     SIMD instructions.
+   - Support for a large number of video formats: DivX, Xvid, H.264/AVC, Theora, MPEG1/2, VP3/5/6, FLV1/4, SVQ1/3, and many many more.
    - support for H.264/AVC (Advanced Video Coding)
-   - support for picture-adaptive frame-field coding (PAFF)
-   - multithreaded libavcodec H.264 decoder
-   - support for MPEG1/2, WMV1/2/3, WVC1, VP5/6, SVQ1/3, DV...
-   - additional support for MSMPEG4v1, MSMPEG4v2, MSMPEG4v3 and H.263
-   - deinterlacing support (set interlace flag) for H.264 MBAFF.
-   - hardware deinterlacing support for RAW video
+   - Hardware deinterlacing support for RAW video
-   - can act as generic postprocessing filter for other decoders like MPEG1 or MPEG2
+   - Can act as generic postprocessing filter for processing the raw ouput of other decoders.
-   - image postprocessing for higher playback quality
+   - Video postprocessing for higher quality video playback.
-   - automatic quality control: automatically reduces postprocessing level when CPU load is high
+   - Automatic quality control: automatically reduces postprocessing level when CPU load is high.
-   - hue, saturation and luminance correction (MMX optimized)
+   - Hue, saturation and luminance correction (MMX optimized).
-   - two sharpening filters: xsharpen and unsharp mask
-   - blur and temporal smoother
-   - tray icon with menu and quick access to configuration dialog
+   - Tray icon with menu and quick access to configuration dialog.
-   - noising with two selectable algorithms
-   - multithreaded resize: faster resize on multi-core CPUs
+   - Multithreaded resize: faster resize on multi-core CPUs.
-   - aspect ratio changing
-   - subtitles support
+   - Subtitles support.
-   - improved subtitle shadow.
-3 shadow modes are available: classic, glowing and gradient
-   - management of compatibility issues: "Use ffdshow only in:" option ensures that ffdshow only runs in supported applications.
-   - quality control is now configurable ("Decoder options" -> "Quality control")
+   - Blacklist/whitelist functionality for configurating ffdshow to be used only by specific applications.
+Useful for solving compatibilty issues.
-   - completely free software: ffdshow is distributed under GPL
+   - Completely free software: ffdshow is distributed under GPL

 3. ffdshow-tryouts

    ffdshow was originally developed by Milan Cutka.
-Since Milan Cutka stopped updating in 2006, we launched a new project 'ffdshow-tryouts'.
+Since Milan Cutka stopped updating in 2006, we launched a new project called 'ffdshow-tryouts'.

 4. Web links